-Climate change is a fast-paced and relatively new policy issue for Ministries of Finance: thus many lack the relevant subject matter expertise and staffing capacity to drive the transition to net zero and enhanced resilience.
+Climate change is a fast-paced and relatively new policy issue for Ministries of Finance: thus, many lack the relevant subject matter expertise and staffing capacity to drive the transition to net zero and enhanced resilience.
 The skills and capability challenges that most Ministries of Finance are faced with are: (i) limited awareness of climate change issues within the Ministry; (ii) a shortage of dedicated staff; (iii) cross-cutting and subject-specific skills gaps; and (iv) gaps in relevant tools and modelling approaches (Coalition of Finance Ministers for Climate Action, 2022d).
+The latter point is discussed under Capability 3b.